This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 How to Clean Mold

 Ammonia does a pretty good job of mold removal, as long as you restrict it to hard non-porous surfaces.
 It is not recommended for porous surfaces like wood and concrete.
-The bleach in ammonia is unable to penetrate these surfaces enough to completely eradicate the mold.
+Ammonia is unable to penetrate these surfaces enough to completely eradicate the mold.

 Pro Tip: Wear gloves!